afiorg9000/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 ```

 **[4-free_dlistint.c](4-free_dlistint.c)** - Function frees a `dlistint_t` list

+If the linked list is empty, the script will return nothing, If it isn't it will traverse and free the head list.
 ```
 $ gcc -Wall -pedantic -Werror -Wextra 4-main.c 3-add_dnodeint_end.c 0-print_dlistint.c 4-free_dlistint.c -o e
 $ valgrind ./e